 A visual analysis essay is an entry-level essay sometimes taught in high school and early university courses.
 Both communications and art history students use visual analysis to understand art and other visual messages.
 In our article, we will define the term and give an in-depth guide on how to look at a piece of art and write a visual analysis essay.
-Stay tuned until the end for a handy visual analysis essay example from our research paper writing service.
+Stay tuned until the end for a handy visual analysis essay example from our graduate paper writing service.